 He originally joined Bury on a one-year contract but left the club weeks later after making the decision to put his “family’s future and wellbeing first“.

 When Kirkland was eight-years old, his father and a few of his friends put a £100 bet on him at 100/1 to play for the England national side before he reached the age of 30.

-They won their bet in 2006 when Kirkland came on as a second-half substitute in a friendly game against Greece.
+They won their bet in 2006 when he came on as a second-half substitute in a friendly game against Greece.

-Since retiring from playing Chris Kirkland has largely been seen on our screens as a pundit and analyst for the likes of Sky Sports News and BBC’s Football Focus programme.
+Upon retiring from playing Kirkland entered the broadcasting world as a pundit and analyst for the likes of Sky Sports News and BBC’s Football Focus programme.

-In January 2017 Kirkland joined his former Wigan Athletic team-mate Michael Brown at Port Vale as his first team goalkeeping coach but left later that year when Brown was sacked.
+Maintaining his links with the game Kirkland joined his former Wigan Athletic team-mate Michael Brown at Port Vale in 2017 as his first team goalkeeping coach but left later that year when Brown was sacked.